 This palatial grande-dame complex, the Taj Mahal Palace, is easily the most iconic building in the bustling city.
 A residence fit for royalty, it’s played host to kings, queens, heads of state and celebrities since it first opened its doors in 1903.
 If its walls could talk, it would tell a thousand tales – like the one of George Harrison being taught the sitar here by Ravi Shankar in 1966.
 You can channel that energy for yourself by staying in the same Ravi Shankar duplex suite we did, just one of the many to choose from, each complete with a huge, cloud-like bed for the perfect night’s sleep.

-The Taj Mahal Palace is very much a destination hotel and there is so much on offer that you can easily spend your days and nights without ever leaving the hotel.
+The Taj Mahal Palace is very much a destination hotel – part of the illustrious Taj family – and there is so much on offer that you can easily spend your days and nights without ever leaving the hotel.
 In fact, we only did once and that was on the recommendation of our butler, who’d noted our interest in the city’s historic architecture.
 He mentioned it to the concierge, who in turn arranged a private guided heritage walk around the neighbouring Colaba district – home to the Gate of India arch monument on the waterfront – returning us to the hotel just in time for tea, which came as part of our suite package.

 Photography courtesy of the Taj Mahal Palace Hotel